jakefowler/Physics2300/README.md

-# Physics problems solved and animated using python
+# Physics problems solved and visualized using python